loh-tar/KatePlugin-IndexView/README.md

 ## KatePlugin-IndexView

-This is a fork from Kate's plugin *SymbolViewer* with a couple of improvements.
+This is a fork from Kate's plugin *SymbolViewer* done 2018 with a couple of modifications.

   - Support for text files like Markdown
   - Support for XML files like HTML or DocBook